cmpsci-goldnjub/info/rules.md

 ## Project Submission

 1. All submissions must be completed on the Hackathon website by 11:59:59 PM Central Time (Rolla Time) on 9/21/2015.
-Submissions after this deadline will not be considered for judge
+Submissions after this deadline will not be considered for judging.

 2. All submitted projects must run on one or more of the following platforms:
     - Android KitKat (or newer)